dynamoose/dynamoose/README.md

 ## npm test

 This will run all of our tests via grunt.
-This spins up a local Dynamo instance, runs mocha, and closes the Dynamo instance at completion.
+This spins up a local DynamoDB Local instance, runs Mocha, and closes the DynamoDB Local instance at completion.

 ## npm run lint